Jade Vine Facts

-- While the seed pods of the species remain technically edible, the Jade Vine is not used for consumption.
-Due to the sheer beauty of the flowers, cultivators grow it mostly as an ornamental species.
+- While the seed pods of the incredible species remain technically edible, the Jade Vine is not used for consumption.
+However, it does have other uses.
+That’s because, due to the sheer beauty of the flowers it produces, cultivators grow it mostly as an ornamental species.

-- The IUCN does not have an official classification of the species, yet many experts consider it endangered due to its limited range and the threats it faces.
+- For the moment, the IUCN does not have an official classification of the species on its Red List of Threatened Species.
+Nevertheless, many experts consider it endangered due to its limited range and the threats it faces.
 These primarily include habitat loss and climate change.

 Jade Vine Physical Description

-The bright and beautiful Jade Vine grows as a perennial vine that also doubles as a legume.
+First of all, the bright and beautiful Jade Vine grows as a perennial vine.
+But, the remarkable plant also has a fascinating trait.
+That holds true due to the fact that it doubles as a legume.
 The strong and fast-growing vines can attain lengths of as much as 59 ft (18 m).

-They cling to and climb on anything they encounter, which primarily consists of trees in their native environment.
-The leaves have a pale green color and consist of three leaflets.
+In addition, the impressively resourceful plant clings to and climbs on virtually anything it encounters.
+This source of support primarily consists of trees within its native environment.
+Furthermore, the leaves have a pale green color and consist of three leaflets.

-When these leaves fall, they turn to either a dark blue or purple.
-The seed pods rarely exceed 6 in (15 cm) in length and contain up to 15 seeds.
+When these leaves fall, a surprising transformation takes place.
+This holds true due to the fact that at that time, these turn to either a dark blue or purple in color.
+Meanwhile, the seed pods of the Jade Vine rarely exceed 6 in (15 cm) in length.
+These same seed pods contain up to 15 seeds.

-Yet the flowers understandably garner the most attention.
-The claw-shaped blooms hang in trusses consisting of as many as 75 flowers.
+Yet the flowers of this visually stunning plant understandably garner the most attention.
+That’s partly because the claw-shaped blooms hang in trusses consisting of as many as 75 flowers.
 Furthermore, these trusses can reach lengths of as much as 9.8 ft (3 m).

 Jade Vine Distribution, Habitat, and Ecology

-Since the stunning Jade Vine grows natively only in the Philippines, their habitat remains quite restricted.
-Even there they only occur naturally in regions of montane and tropical forests.
-They appear most commonly either beside streams or in ravines, the latter for unknown reasons.
+Since the stunning Jade Vine grows natively only in the Philippines, its habitat remains quite restricted.
+Even there specimens only occur naturally in regions of montane and tropical forests.
+It appears most commonly either beside streams or in ravines, the latter for unknown reasons.

-They have also been transplanted to a few other regions, including South Africa.
+In addition, this fabulous species has also been transplanted to a few other regions of the world.
+This artificial distribution most notably includes the country of South Africa.
 In addition, the species has a strong presence in greenhouses and botanical gardens worldwide.

-Generally, a mature vine requires about two years to flower and produce fruit.
-The plant grows prolifically in its native habitat, yet remains difficult to propagate in cultivation.
+Generally, a mature vine of this species requires about two years to flower and produce fruit.
+Most commonly, the plant amazing grows prolifically in its native habitat.
+However, and unfortunately for those who attempt to grow it, it remains difficult to propagate in cultivation.